maciek-b06/Case-Study/case.md

-# This is done by Luke Gannon in TU Dublin
+# this is done by abdurahman in TU Dublin. updated by Abdurahman